FAQs - Max Planck School of Photonics

 Research Phase

-During the research phase of the program, the PhD candidates are employed by the university or research institute of the respective MPSP Fellow (the salary is granted according to the tariff agreement for the public civil service of the federal states (TV-L/TVöD E13) and is higher than the amount of the stipend granted during the study phase).
+During the research phase of the program, the PhD candidates are employed by the university or research institute of the respective MPSP Fellow (the salary is granted according to the tariff agreement for the public civil service of the federal states (at least 75% of TV-L/TVöD E13) and is considerably higher than the amount of the stipend granted during the study phase).

 The final interviews were conducted by a group of MPSP Fellows who were trying to determine whether you could be recommended for admission to the MPSP generally, independent of your field of expertise.
 After these more general interviews, the Fellow that had previously expressed an interest in your application will interview you again with more specific questions on your respective field and, depending on the outcome, may contact you shortly thereafter to offer you a position.